Tuesday, December 8, 2015

 Paronella Park - The story of a Spaniard's Dream

-Today's drive of 137 km sees us heading to Paronella Park which is situated 17 km south of Innisfail on a section of the old Bruce Highway beside Mena Creek Falls.
+Today's 137 km drive takes us to Paronella Park, situated 17 km south of Innisfail on a section of the old Bruce Highway beside Mena Creek Falls.

 Powered caravan accommodation is free if you purchase a ticket to tour the park.
-For the cost of $76.00 we were part of the day, night and hydro electric tours.
-They even through in free Wi-Fi.
+For $76.00, we enjoyed the day, night, and hydro-electric tours.
+They even included free Wi-Fi.

-We received a very warm welcome from Mark Evans who shook our hands as we arrived.
-We found out later that he and his wife Judy actually owned the park.
+We received a very warm welcome from Mark Evans, who shook our hands upon arrival.
+We later found out that he and his wife, Judy, actually owned the park.
 Talk about great PR.

 Jose Paronella arrived in Australia from Spain in 1913.
 He was a pastry chef by trade, but he had a burning desire to build a castle.
 This desire came from stories told by his grandmother when he was young.